 For this reason, thorough research of the market and industry are necessary for B2B marketing companies to develop effective copy.

-The decision may have to be confirmed by someone higher up in the company than the employee who initially reads your copy.
+The decision may have to be approved by someone higher up in the company than the employee who initially reads your copy.
 Make it easy for people within the company to talk up your solutions to one another.

-It's also particularly easy for an unskilled writer to destroy a company's credibility with a simple blunder, such as misunderstanding a key fundamental of the industry or the business being pitched to.
+Be aware that it’s also particularly easy for an unskilled writer to destroy a company’s credibility with a simple blunder, such as misunderstanding a key fundamental of the industry or the business being pitched to.